ejmr/Luvent/README.md

 ladybug:damage(100)
 print(#Enemy.LIVING)    -- Prints "1"

--- Now we turn off the debugging output by removing that action.
-As a -- result we will see no output after killing the bee.
+-- Now you turn off the debugging output by removing that action.
+As a -- result you will see no output after killing the bee.
 Enemy.onDie:removeAction(debugAction)
 bee:damage(50)
 print(#Enemy.LIVING)    -- Prints "0"